 - Social security card or Medicare Card (something that shows your Social Security number)

 - Marriage license if you need to show evidence of a name change

 5. Visit South Dakota DMV

-If you’re all set at the document front (that’s a lot of paperwork, isn’t it?), it’s finally time to visit the South Dakota Department of Motor Vehicles (SD DMV).
+If you’re all set on the document front (that’s a lot of paperwork, isn’t it?), it’s finally time to visit the South Dakota Department of Motor Vehicles (SD DMV).
 Here, you’ll get the application form for residency claims.
-Get your form and sit someplace quiet to go through its requirements.

 This application will ask for everything we’ve shared above, starting from your SD mailing address to your vehicle’s documents.
 Once your document checklist is complete, start filling out your residency claim and attach the required documents to it.

 Later, you’ll have to get your form notarized by an official to complete the process.
 After your application form is notarized and submitted, the DMV office will allot you a waiting period (usually a week) to prepare your domicile.

 Upon receiving your domicile, you can call yourself a SD resident and apply for other things like healthcare or vehicle insurance.

 6. Your Residency Claiming is Now Complete